LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

-The term $p$ is called a Fourier multiplier and there is no need to limit ourselves to polynomials.
+The term $p$ is called a Fourier multiplier, and there is no need to limit ourselves to polynomials.
 In fact, we may make the general definition that for a function of two variables $p$